What to Buy in Hong Kong: 21 Must-Have Items to Take Home

 Street Markets

 When visiting Hong Kong, be sure to explore the city's famous street markets for fantastic deals and unique souvenirs.
-Start at Stanley Market, a sprawling bazaar where you can find classic Hong Kong keepsakes like street sign-themed magnets, posters, and keyrings – some with real street names, others with funny, often mistranslated phrases.
+Start at Stanley Market, a sprawling bazaar where you can find classic Hong Kong keepsakes like street sign-themed magnets, posters, and keyrings, some with real street names, others with funny, often mistranslated phrases.

 Next, venture to the Kowloon side and explore Mongkok's Ladies' Market and the nearby Goldfish Market, highly recommended by locals.
 This vibrant, neon-lit street offers budget-friendly handicrafts and souvenirs, including fun phone cases, bags, gadgets, and accessories.
 And for those in search of the latest sneakers, Sneakers Street is just a few steps away.

->>> Maybe you're interested in: Getting Around Hong Kong A Comprehensive Guide
+>>> Maybe you're interested in: How to Get Around Hong Kong for First-Timers

 Shopping Malls